 Salvage (clipped, CWT-Race) (Figure WR_salvage_clipped_CWT_race, Appendix 11A): Salvage begins in mid-December to late January and finishes from mid-January to early May.
 The first half (50%) occurs from early January to mid-February, whereas the main portion (90%) begins in late January to early February and finishes from mid-January to mid-May.
 The 2013 cohort is an exception to these trends, having occurred entirely in March.

-Juvenile winter-run Chinook salmon catches in extensive beach seining during 1981–1991 were more concentrated in the upper reaches of that study area during roughly August–October, spreading downstream in the winter months (Figure WR_johnson).
+Juvenile winter-run Chinook salmon catches in extensive beach seining during 1981–1991 were more concentrated in the upper reaches of that study area during roughly August–October, spreading downstream in the winter months (Figure 11-3).
 The catch dropped to essentially zero from April to July in that data set.
-The pattern of catches spreading downstream in the fall and winter is consistent with the 1981–2019 beach seine data collected further downstream, where the catch rate was very low until November, then peaked in December–January, before tapering off in February (Figure WR_DJFMP).
+The pattern of catches spreading downstream in the fall and winter is consistent with the 1981–2019 beach seine data collected further downstream, where the catch rate was very low until November, then peaked in December–January, before tapering off in February (Figure 11-4).